winitzki/talks/scala-sbt/begin-sbt.md

 Example of this:

-- Our code depends on libraries A and B
+- Our code depends on Library A and Library B
 - Library A depends on org.libraryX 1.0.0
 - Library B depends on org.libraryX 1.1.0
-    - org.libraryX 1.1.0 deleted some method, replacing it with another
+    - There is a breaking change in some method or class, for example:
-        - version 1.0.0: `def myMethod(a: Int)`
+        - org.libraryX version 1.0.0: `def myMethod(a: Int)`
-        - version 1.1.0: `def myMethod(a: Int, b: Boolean = true)`
+        - org.libraryX version 1.1.0: `def myMethod(a: Int, b: Boolean = true)`
-    - org.libraryX 1.0.0 is evicted but library A does not know about that and breaks
+    - org.libraryX 1.0.0 is evicted, but library A does not know about that and breaks
+- Your code and/or the code in Library A may need to be changed to fix this problem!

 Use the `sbt-dependency-graph` plugin to figure this out